Client: Pacific Gas & Electric Company

 Pacific Gas and Electric Company is one of the largest combined natural gas and electric energy companies in the United States.
 Based in San Francisco, the company employs 24,000 people who deliver energy to 16 million California residents.

-PG&E’s Leadership and Employee Development group approached Designing Insights about providing customized workshops in design thinking as part of a new, company-wide leadership training program, Leading the Energy Network of Tomorrow.
+PG&E’s Leadership and Employee Development group approached Designing Insights about providing customized workshops in design thinking as part of a new, company-wide leadership training program.
 The program brought together cohorts of supervisors and managers through a blend of traditional classroom learning, business simulations, and workshops.

 With rapid changes in the future of the energy industry, PG&E needs innovative leaders who can lead through change and develop solutions that are customer focused and user-centered.

-After delivering a pilot workshop, we worked closely with the instructional designers and learning specialists in PG&E’s Leadership and Employee Development group over nearly a year to design and develop a customized course that could be scaled and delivered multiple times.
+After delivering a pilot workshop, we worked closely with the instructional designers and learning specialists in PG&E’s Leadership and Employee Development group over nearly a year to design and develop a customized design thinking course that could be scaled and delivered multiple times.
 Our content and curriculum needed to complement the other components of the program, teach critical skills and mindsets, and be applicable to participants’ real-world projects.